 4. Wrap the bottles

 Each bottle needs to be wrapped so you can’t see the label.
-There are $11.80 you can purchase from Amazon that have everything you’ll need to wrap the bottles.
+There are Check on Amazon you can purchase from Amazon that have everything you’ll need to wrap the bottles.

 We’ve also come up with a cheap method that allows the white bottles to be placed in the ice without ruining the bag.
 Use tinfoil to cover the main part of the bottle.
 Remember to also remove the wine foil from the bottle neck too.